-- 9. Provide the following information: - $^{\circ}\,$ In the MSSQL and Event Logs Storage boxes, type the hostname of the Storage Manager. - In the Password box, type the service account password for the MSSQL database defined in the Storage Manager installation.
+- 9. Provide the following information: - In the MSSQL and Event Logs Storage boxes, type the FQDN or IP address of the Storage Manager. - In the Password box, type the service account password for the MSSQL database defined in the Storage Manager installation.

-Note: The installer requires an SA password with the syntax described in Strong Passwords for the SQL Server.
+Note: The installer requires an SA password with the syntax described in Strong Passwords for the